HITT298 Advanced Procedural Coding (formerly MEDA298)

-- This advanced course covers Current Procedural Terminology (CPT), International Classification of Diseases (ICD-9 Volume 3), Health Care Procedural Coding Systems (HCPCS), modifier applications, evaluation and management services, and coding issues for specific body systems.
+- This advanced course covers Current Procedural Terminology (CPT), International Classification of Diseases (current ICD curriculum), Health Care Procedural Coding Systems (HCPCS), modifier applications, evaluation and management services, and coding issues for specific body systems.

 - VII.
 Required Course Content and Direction

 - analyze the clinical situation and determine what diagnosis(es) should be linked with what procedure(s) and which procedure should be coded by applying official professional coding guidelines or the outpatient coding guidelines as appropriate;